A Fun Place To Be Serious

 All kinds.
 All professionals.
 From all over.

 People join CIRC for different reasons, but there is one common element that brings us all together: international flavour!
-We bridge cultures and borders through or activities in charity, international student exchange and vocational work.
-Our members are Danes and expats, representing at least 16 nationalities and counting.
+We bridge cultures and borders through our activities in charity, international student exchange and vocational work.
+Our members are Danes and expats, representing more than 15 nationalities and counting.

 Monday nights are Rotary nights.

-We get together at 17:30 every Monday at our home venue, the Odd Fellows Mansion in central Copenhagen.
+We get together at 17:30 every Monday at our home venue in central Copenhagen.
 Guest speakers enlighten us on a wide variety of topics: cultural, social, political, business, self-fulfillment … Then there is food, drink and good old Danish ’hygge’.